espressif/esp-sr/docs/en/wake_word_engine/ESP_Wake_Words_Customization.rst

     -  Otherwise

         -  Espressif will collect and provide all the training corpus;
-        -  Espressif will deliver a static library file of successfully trained wake word to you, but won’t share the corpus;
+        -  Espressif will deliver a static library file of successfully trained wake word to you, but won't share the corpus;
         -  It will take around three weeks to collect and train the corpus;
         -  Espressif will charge training fees (corpus collecting fees included) based on the scale of your production.